The Letter to the Hebrews:

 welcome to our in-depth study of the Letter to the Hebrews

 We invite you to check out the sample first lesson and video from this 18-lesson Turning to God’s Word Catholic Bible study.
 Our online study pages link to free lesson videos and cross references in the biblical text, and include illustrations and prayers based on Scripture in each lesson.
 The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation has been granted an imprimatur.
-It currently being expanded; the content will be available in a new printed study at a later date.
+This study currently is being expanded; the content will be available in a new printed study at a later date.
 Please contact us if you’re interested in purchasing a digital copy of the existing study.

 every Turning to God’s Word Bible study carries an imprimatur

 The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation was granted an imprimatur by the Most Reverend Richard E. Pates, (left), bishop emeritus of the Diocese of Des Moines, on September 14, 2014; the censor librorum for the Diocese of Des Moines, the Very Reverend Aquinas Nichols, granted the nihil obstat.
 These are official declarations that a book or pamphlet is free of doctrinal or moral error.
-There’s no implication that those who’ve granted the imprimatur and nihil obstat agree with the contents, opinions, or statements expressed in the work.
+There’s no implication that those who’ve granted the imprimatur or nihil obstat agree with the contents, opinions, or statements expressed in the work.
 All Turning to God’s Word Catholic Bible studies are submitted to the Church before publication.
 Visit the archives of Lost in Translation to read more about the Latin terms imprimatur & nihil obstat.
 Turning to God’s Word Catholic Bible studies written after 2020 are being submitted to the Most Reverend William M. Joensen, Ph.D. (right), bishop of the Diocese of Des Moines.

 the popes inspire us—serious Catholics study the Word of God

 In his apostolic letter Aperuit Illis (Instituting the Sunday of the Word of God) issued motu proprio (of his own accord), Pope Francis established the Third Sunday in Ordinary Time to be devoted to the celebration, study, and dissemination of the Word of God.
 The Holy Father’s apostolic letter was published on September 30, 2019, the feast of St. Jerome and the 1600th anniversary of the saint’s death.
-St. Jerome, who translated the Latin Vulgate Bible from Greek and Hebrew manuscripts, is famous for saying: “Ignorance of Scripture is ignorance of Christ,” and he’s the patron of translators and librarians.
+St. Jerome, who translated the Latin Vulgate Bible from Greek and Hebrew manuscripts, is famous for saying: “Ignorance of Scripture is ignorance of Christ.”
 In Aperuit Illis, the Holy Father calls attention to the sacramental nature of the Word of God, pointing to the unbreakable bond between Sacred Scripture and the Eucharist.
 In 2025, the Church will celebrate the Word of God on Sunday, January 26.
 We’ve posted a free digital version of Dialogue with God: Reading & Praying with Sacred Scripture, our guide to incorporating the Church’s traditional practice of lectio divina (sacred reading) into regular Bible study.

-read more Church documents
+ex libris—read more Church documents

 Find links to magisterial documents referred to in Turning to God’s Word Catholic Bible studies, including Aperuit Illis (Instituting the Sunday of the Word of God), at ex libris—magisterial documents.
 The page lists significant recent encyclicals as well as a number of historical Church documents.